Pelecyphora strobiliformis (Werderm.) Frič & Schelle ex Kreutz

 Ariocarpus strobiliformis, Encephalocarpus strobiliformis

 Pelecyphora strobiliformis is a slow-growing geophytic cactus with solitary or multiple stems barely rising above ground level.
 The stems are spherical to flattened globose, greenish to yellowish-green, up to 1.6 inches (4 cm) tall, and up to 2.4 inches (6 cm) in diameter.
 The tubercles are scale-like, imbricated, spirally arranged, and overlapping.
 The base is woolly.
 While the new growth continues, the areoles produce a few short, more or less pectinate spines.
 With age, the areoles disappear, and the oldest tubercles have a bare, blunter apex.
-The flowers are borne at the base of young tubercles near the top of the plant.
-They are diurnal, bell-shaped or funnel-shaped, up to 1.2 inches (3 cm) long, brilliant pink to reddish-purple with greenish outer segments and incised or curly inner segments.
+Flowers are borne at the base of young tubercles near the top of the stem.
+They are diurnal, bell-shaped or funnel-shaped, up to 1.2 inches (3 cm) long, brilliant pink to reddish-purple with greenish outer segments, and incised or curly inner segments.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).